estallio/plex-metadata-exporter/README.md

 npm run start
 ```

 Alternatively, you can also use the Docker image, which saves the whole library at a regular basis - once a week on monday at 05:00 am by default.
 The basic usage can be seen in the sample docker-compose file.
+The docker-compose file also provides example commands for running the whole export only once or clean up all files.

 ### Configuration